YesCT/alim.ac/source/blog/2014-02-08-open-source-survival-guide-with-coraline-ada-ehmke.html.md

 Allow for others (and yourself!) to go at own pace from exploration and deconstruction (of projects and concepts) toward contribution.

-To all the mentors in my life, a deep thank you.
+To all the mentors in my life, a big thank you.